 My Grandmother loved pink, so I posted the pink background of the Moravian-Czech flower.
 She liked artificial because she said they never die.

-He received his American citizenship papers by serving in the Czech-Slovak Army during World War I in France.
+My grandfather was a a Private in the 23rd. machine gun regiment in the Legionnaire Czechoslovak Foreign Army in America.
+He received his American citizenship papers by serving in the Czechoslovak Army during World War I in France for the United States and Allies.
 According to the 1930 U. S. Census for Harris County, Texas, Charles Fredrick emigrated in 1894 from Czechoslovakia.

 Bessie was born on October 12, 1895 in Granger, Williamson County, Texas.